Carnelian at a Glance

 Traditionally, Carnelian has been associated with physical vitality, the metabolism, and the reproductive system.

-• In folk medicine, Carnelian was used to stimulate the appetite, reduce fevers, and ease lower back pain.
+- ◆In folk medicine, Carnelian was used to stimulate the appetite, reduce fevers, and ease lower back pain.

-• The stone is also traditionally associated with fertility and sexual vitality.
+- ◆It is also traditionally associated with fertility and sexual vitality.

 Note: These properties are based on metaphysical traditions and are not a substitute for medical advice.